 (6) Subject to sections 95H and 95J, number plates removed under a warrant are to be kept in safe custody by the Sheriff.

 [Section 95F inserted: No. 48 of 2012 s.
-34.]
+34; amended: No. 25 of 2020 s.
+70.]

 95G.
-Vehicle licence suspension order made when number plates are removed
+Vehicle licence suspension and disqualification order made when number plates are removed

-(1) At the time the number plates of a vehicle are removed under a warrant, the Sheriff must make a vehicle licence suspension order in respect of the vehicle.
+(1) At the time the number plates of a vehicle are removed under a warrant, the Sheriff must make a vehicle licence suspension and disqualification order in respect of the vehicle and the debtor.

+(1A) Subsection (1) applies whether or not a vehicle licence for the vehicle is in force when the order is made.

-(2) A vehicle licence suspension order is an order disqualifying the debtor from holding or obtaining a vehicle licence for the vehicle.
+(2) A vehicle licence suspension and disqualification order is an order disqualifying the debtor from holding or obtaining a vehicle licence for the vehicle.

+Note for this subsection:

+If a vehicle licence is in force in relation to the vehicle when the order is made, the licence is suspended under the Road Traffic (Vehicles) Act 2012 section 16(2A) while the vehicle licence suspension and disqualification order is in force.

 (3) As soon as practicable after the number plates of a vehicle are removed under a warrant —

 (a) the Sheriff must advise the Registrar of the terms of the order; and